chriskrip/identifiers-enduring-submission/README.md

 This is an addition to [DSpace](http://www.dspace.org) (on github [@DSpace/DSpace](https://github.com/DSpace/DSpace)) to show persistent identifiers enduring the submission of any new item.
 This enables submitters to add recommendations on how to cite an item into the item's files.

-Currently DSpace's JSPUI in version 5.8 is supported only, but it should be simple to port this add-on to XMLUI or DSpace's version 6.x.
+Currently DSpace's JSPUI in version 5.8 and version 6.3 is supported, but it should be simple to port this add-on to XMLUI.
 If you need help porting it, please don't hesitate to contact [The Library Code](https://www.the-library-code.de).
 If you port it yourself, we are grateful if you create a pull request.

 ## Contributors and License